jupyter-book/mystmd/docs/table-of-contents.md

 thumbnail: thumbnails/table-of-contents.png
 ---

 The Table of Contents defines the structure of your MyST project.
-For website exports, it defines the left-hand navigation for your site.
 It is defined in the `toc` attribute of [the project frontmatter](frontmatter.md#in-a-myst-yml-file).

 To automatically add a `toc` section to your `myst.yml` file using filenames to define ordering, use the following command: